 What a Friend we have in Jesus, all our sins and griefs to bear!
 What a privilege to carry everything to God in prayer!
 O what peace we often forfeit, O what needless pain we bear, All because we do not carry everything to God in prayer.

 Prayer: Lord, your Scriptures are clear; help us put them into practice.
 Help us to take a lowly place, our proper place before you, our Kingly Father.
 Help us to trust that you will lift us up in your perfect way and timing.
 Until you rescue us, help us to keep on passing our anxieties, cares, concerns, and worries on to you, remembering that you love us and sent your Son to save us.
-Since you gave us Jesus, you surely will, along with Christ, graciously give us all that we need.9 Hear us and help us for Jesus’ sake.
+Since you gave us Jesus, you will surely will, along with Christ, graciously give us all that we need.9 Hear us and help us for Jesus’ sake.
 Amen.

 Notes (various translations used): 1 Psalm 63:8.
-2 Matt 5:3,5.
+2 Matt 5:3-5.
 3 Psalm 23:3.
 4 Rom 8:17.
 5 Andree’s Aphorisms, WORLD Magazine, November 19, 2005.
-6 I got the football illustration and other ideas from Jack Wisdom at a meeting of The Gathering of Men, Houston, TX (Roger Wernette, Executive Director).
+6 I got the football illustration from Jack Wisdom at a meeting of The Gathering of Men, Houston, TX (Roger Wernette, Executive Director).
 7 1 Peter 5:8.
 8 Psalm 5:1-3.
 9 Rom 8:32.